English subject information

 Children are exposed to a wide range of high quality texts throughout the school.
 In the Early Years and KS1 this is supported by the core book list we have developed.
 These books are read to the children regularly so that they become familiar and the language and vocabulary begins to be embedded in the children’s own language patterns.
 The core texts also form the basis of play based activities in early years to allow children to use the language patterns in their play.
 In addition, the core list includes a range of nursery rhymes and poems to ensure that children experience a range of these in their time here.

-Children are regularly assessed to ensure that their reading level is correct for them and this is done using running records and PM Benchmarking.
+Children are regularly assessed to ensure that their reading level is correct for them and this is done using running records and phonic assessments.

-The important skill of decoding is taught using the North Somerset ‘Phonics into Early Spelling’ programme.
-Children in Reception and KS1 receive daily interactive phonics lessons to embed the skills of recognising graphemes and blending to read unknown words.
-There are also additional groups to pre-teach and repeat parts of the programme as needed up to Year 3.
+The important skill of decoding is taught using the Extend Letters and Sounds programme.
+Children in Reception and KS1 receive twice daily interactive phonics lessons to embed the skills of recognising graphemes and blending to read unknown words.
+There are also daily intervention groups to pre-teach and repeat parts of the programme as needed up to Year 3.

 As a school we recognise that it is essential for all children to learn to read and we provide a range of interventions to ensure that no children are left behind.
 These include Reading Recovery, Bournville Reading Partners, Bournville Reading Partners Plus, additional guided reading pre-reads, Inference Training, Rapid books, book groups and 1;1 reading.